 - sfcproxybreak does not delete the file system.
-When the file system of the backup destination is not required, delete file system with sfcadm(1M). - If the master and proxy are parted forcibly while copying by TimeFinder or SRDF is in process, a message informing device abnormality is submitted to EMC's customer support center. - Optional product PRIMECLUSTER Global Disk Services Snapshot is required for this function.
+When the file system of the backup destination is not required, delete file system with sfcadm(1M). - Optional product is required for this function.

-F.2.17 sfcproxyinfo(1M) Displays information about the relationship for high speed backup and restoration sfcproxyinfo sfcproxyinfo [-f] rel_name sfcproxyinfo -d raw_device_file sfcproxyinfo displays the information about the relationship between the backup source and destination for high-speed backup and restoration.
+F.2.17 sfcproxyinfo(1M) Displays information about the relationship for high speed backup and restoration sfcproxyinfo displays the information about the relationship between the backup source and destination for high-speed backup and restoration.